François d'Orbay

-François d'Orbay (/fr/; 1634–1697) was a French draughtsman (the drafting technician type not the drawing artist type) and architect who worked closely with Louis Le Vau and Jules Hardouin Mansart.
+François d'Orbay (/fr/; 1634–1697) was a French architectural draughtsman and architect who worked closely with Louis Le Vau and Jules Hardouin Mansart.
+In 1671 d'Orbay became a founding member of the Académie Royale d'Architecture.

 Early training and career

 D'Orbay was born in Paris and likely received his early training as an architect from his father, who was a master mason and entrepreneur.
 In the late 1650s he became an assistant to the architect Louis Le Vau, when the latter was working on the Château de Vincennes.